 Serotonin is a brain chemical responsible for mood and emotional regulation.
 According to the American Psychological Association, approximately 95 percent of the body’s serotonin supply is manufactured in the gut.

-Research proves that heavily plant-based diets are key players on the path to happiness.
+Research proves that plant-based diets are key players on the path to happiness.
 Healthy oils and fats, such as those found in nuts and oily fish, also increase happiness levels.

-Since ancient times, it’s been emphasized that happiness is not found in external things such as wealth, fame, and other types of material success, but rather it comes from within.
+Since ancient times, it’s been emphasized that happiness is not found in external sources such as wealth, fame, and other types of material success, but rather it comes from within.
 Greek philosophers and Eastern practices noticed a long time ago that the mind is a powerful tool and can be used to attain happiness or can be used to perpetuate our suffering.

 In recent years, scientific research on the effects of mindfulness on the brain and body supports what the ancient philosophers and spiritual teachers have been telling us for thousands of years.

 Mindfulness is about living in the present moment as fully and authentically as possible.
-It’s about becoming an observer of our thoughts and learning to accept them, along with our emotions, with as much openness and non-judgment as we can muster.
+It’s about becoming an observer of our thoughts and learning to accept them, along with our negative emotions, with as much openness and non-judgment as we can muster.

 It’s about becoming less reactive to our thoughts and more of a compassionate witness to what’s happening in our lives.